Webtation/Pamar/README.md

 - Following options are available:  suv, sedan, black, red, gps, awd, lights, regbat, extbat
 - The options will be provided with the param 'options'
+- The output needs the partnumbers in 'parts'
+- The output also needs a parameter 'transport' set to 'package'

 ```
+Example input
+opt=suv,red,gps,lights,regbat

+Example output
+parts=1202,5631,2201,2202,2422,4870,5000&transport=package
 ```